How We Get Our Kids to Eat Healthy

 - Hasn’t grown much – but is not diagnosed as failure to thrive.

 - Or you just have a hunch that there might be something more going on.

 Some picky eating is perfectly normal.
 Some might need outside help, including therapy or working with other professionals.
 As parents, we want to empower our kids to live whole, healthy lives.
 Don’t be afraid to ask for help.

 Saving money and eating healthy requires us to be creative, flexible, and try new things.
 Sometimes our kids just aren’t on board with that.

 Kids are human.
 They have their own likes, dislikes, and voices.
 We love our kids and we want them to feel valued and heard.
 We also want them to feed their bodies well.

 I hope these simple, creative ideas help you save money, eat healthy, and empower your kids to eat along with you!

-If you want more simple, creative ideas and recipes for picky eaters, be the first to know when this book is released, by signing up here!
+If you want more simple, creative ideas and recipes for picky eaters, check out Picky Eater Playlist here!

 What You Can Do Now:

 Do you have picky eaters?
 What has worked for you?